Azure/azure-iot-protocol-gateway/docs/DeveloperGuide.md

 The MQTT Protocol Adapter is implemented in the class MqttIotHubAdapter.
 The adapter is the channel handler that bridges the communication with IoT Hub.
 This component is responsible for the translation of the MQTT protocol to IoT Hub expected syntax and semantics.
 The implementation is based on the MQTT 3.1.1 protocol version.
 The following topics describe implementation specific details related to the MQTT protocol features.

 ### Authentication
 The default implementation relies on authentication through IoT Hub.
 The user name and password fields from the MQTT CONNECT packet are passed through to IoT Hub for authentication.
 The expected values for those fields are the device identifier (deviceId) in the User Name and the device Shared-Access-Signature (SAS) token in the Password field of the MQTT packet.
-This behavior can be changed by providing a custom implementation of the IAuthenticationProvider interface.
+This behavior can be changed by providing a custom implementation of the IDeviceIdentityProvider interface.

 ### Connecting to the Gateway
 As specified by the MQTT standard, only one connection can be established from each device.
 The detection of available connections from a particular device is implemented in IoT Hub.
 Note that because the protocol gateway will typically run on multiple nodes in a scale-out configuration, a device might have an open connection with IoT Hub established through a different protocol gateway node.
 Since IoT Hub supports multiple links per device, this detection is specifically performed when the protocol gateway opens a receive link to IoT Hub.
 In case IoT Hub detects an existing receiving link for the device, it will close the existing link and then accept the new link.
 This also means that when a receiving link is closed by IoT Hub, the protocol gateway closes the sending link to IoT Hub and then closes the MQTT network connection.